pigker8/pigker8.github.io/content/authors/admin/_index.md

 website: ""
 ---

-Jialong Ning is a students in Columbia University
+My name is Jialong Ning, and I’m a graduate student at Columbia University in the City of New York, where I major in Mechanical Engineering - Robotics and Control concentration.
+I’m graduating on Dec.
+2024